TsundereChen/cpuminer-opt-docker/README.md

 cpuminer-opt-docker
 ===================

-This is a dockerfile for cpuminer-opt from JayDDee, to run it, simply pull this docker image
+This is a dockerfile for cpuminer-opt from hmage, to run it, simply pull this docker image

 > docker pull kisekinoashita/cpuminer-opt-docker